Frequently Asked Questions

 The availability of photographs for printing varies greatly.
 While I shoot everything in high resolution, I don’t always like the way an image may print, and therefore, it won’t be available for sale.
 The best way to order a print is to contact me via email, and immediately let me know what size you would like to purchase.
 Prices and sizes vary, as well.
 I generally do not sign photographs, but if that is something you would like, it costs extra because double shipping charges apply.
-I don’t think my signature is valuable, but the shipping costs are.

 I’ve noticed a few businesses on your web site, especially restaurants; I’m a business owner and would like to have my business appear.
 How do I go about this?

 My general policy is to only depict businesses that are historical in nature, i.e. a place that’s been open for many years and is a local landmark.
 From time to time, I patronize a business that I like so much I feel the need to share it with the public.

 I made a comment on the web site but it has not appeared.
 Why?

 All comments on the web site are curated by me.
 If your comment didn’t appear it was either offensive or considered spam.

 As I strive to maintain this as a non-political space, any comment that has a political intent will not be published.